13 Oct The Crimson Mansion

 “I found the perfect place for us to go tomorrow!” he said, his eyes lighting up as he told me.

-“Oh shit, that’s fucking brutal.
+“Oh, god, that’s brutal.
 Where’s it at?”
 I wasn’t exactly sharing my friend’s excitement – it sounded sketchy – but I listened anyway.

 “I don’t know the name of the actual place, but the guy called it ‘Crimson Mansion.’
 It’s, like, an hour from here, and he said that if I wanted to see something really cool and creepy that I should go there.
 Oh, and he tried to scare me by saying, ‘Legend has it that a particularly evil spirit lives in that mansion, so beware,’ so you know what we have to do now.
 GO AT NIGHT!”